marekdano/json-string-viewer/README.md

 * Validate json string
 * Convert json string to JSON tree structure and format it
 * Convert json string in the valid JSON to the JSON tree structure
+* Download modified json string as a json string
+* Download extracted and modified json string from a valid JSON as a new valid JSON

 ## Development